-Now, since the loan was taken on 1st August 2017, the interest expense that would come in the income statement of the year 2017 would be for 5 months.
+Now, since the loan was taken on 1st August 2017, the interest expense that would come in the income statement of the year 2017 would be for five months.
 If the loan were taken on 1st January, then the interest expense for the year would have been for 12 months.

 The calculation of interest payable would be completely different.

 Since it is mentioned that the interest for the month is being paid 20 days after the month ends, when the balance sheet is prepared, the interest that is not being paid would be of only November (not December).
 And also, the interest expense that needs to be paid after December 31st won’t be considered, as we discussed earlier.

 So, the interest payable would only be $4,167.